 Even a single late payment can make an impact, so it’s important to pay every bill on time.

-Your outstanding debt is the total amount of money you owe lenders at any given time and accounts for 35% of your credit score.
+Your outstanding debt is the total amount of money you owe lenders at any given time.
 Lenders use outstanding debt to identify whether or not you’re a high-risk borrower.
 Someone carrying little debt is considered a lower risk borrow, while people who frequently owe high amounts of money are considered a higher risk.
 As a result, lower credit balances are usually better for your credit score.

 Credit utilization is how much of your available credit you’ve used up in a month.
 It’s calculated by dividing the total revolving credit you are currently using by the total credit limit of all your revolving accounts.
 VantageScore 3.0 takes both the utilization of individual accounts and total utilization across all of your accounts into consideration.